Chapter 12: Travels and Trials

 He wasn’t a fan.

-Junia gestured for them to get down slowly.
+Silver Paladin gestured for them to get down slowly.
 “Quietly, back away.
 These things are highly territorial.”

 Every sense was painfully heightened.
 His body shook with adrenaline, blood pounded in his ears.

-Pierre let out a strangled cry as he threw himself into the brush.
+Masked Bandit let out a strangled cry as he threw himself into the brush.

 The animal snorted, pawing at the ground and charged at them.
 The ground rumbled with the force of its steps.